iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/blog/privacy/zcash-protocol.md

 ---

-*This analysis was prepared based on the Zcash Protocol Specification Version 2025.6.1 [NU6.1].
+*This analysis was prepared based on the Zcash Protocol Specification Version 2025.6.3 [NU6.1].
 For the authoritative protocol definition, consult the official specification maintained at [zips.z.cash](https://zips.z.cash).
-For implementation details, refer to the reference clients: zcashd (ECC), Zebra (Zcash Foundation), and Zashi wallet (ECC).*
+For implementation details, refer to Zebra (Zcash Foundation), Zashi wallet (ECC), and Zallet.*